Skip to main content

 TDEE=BMR×Activity Multiplier\text{TDEE} = \text{BMR} \times \text{Activity Multiplier}

 Activity multipliers: Sedentary 1.2, Light 1.375, Moderate 1.55, Very Active 1.725, Athlete 1.9.
-TDEE is the number you use for diet planning.
+TDEE is the number you actually use for diet planning, not BMR.

-Weight Loss: Target = TDEE - (250 to 500)
+Weight loss: Target = TDEE − (250 to 500)

 Maintenance: Target = TDEE